PhineasLau/cs50-progress/week2/week-2.md

 # Week 2
-## Use debug50 as a command tool to help debugging.
+## Use debug50 as a command tool in VS code to help debugging.

 ## Cryptography
 ### Encrypting data in a reversible way for secured communication.